UBC-STAT/stat545.stat.ubc.ca/guidebook-worksheets.md

 #### Proposed outline

-+ No lecture worksheet *per se* today, there will be a worksheet to include instructions to activities, but the only deliverable would be a link to their personal GitHub repo & to their group repo.
++ No lecture worksheet *per se* today, there will be a document to include instructions to activities, but the only deliverable would be a link to their personal GitHub repo & to their group repo.
 + The idea with the prework is that it covers, in 30 minutes max, setting a GitHub account and using GitHub as cloud storage - then the class time can be used for setting up Git and the use of GitHub for collaboration, which I think are more complex to follow / have the potential to cause more issues.
 I have several ideas for this:
   + Adapting the material in [Topic 2: GitHub](https://stat545guidebook.netlify.app/introduction-to-stat-545-and-github.html#topic-2-github-35-min) into a document that students can follow through, but only until (and including) "1.5.3 GitHub as cloud storage - Activity".
 I think that the rest is easier to just do in class (setting up Git, etc) than having them look through the STAT545 repo, which I find can be a bit confusing.
   + Simply having them follow the [Hello World](https://guides.github.com/activities/hello-world/) tutorial, although I'm not sure if it gets a bit complicated with branching.